 - To support young people to engage in a group work programme that enables young people to establish support from peers and access local services.

-The programme is aimed at young people aged 13 to 17 (up to 24 for young people with learning difficulties (LD), and for young people leaving care, up to the age of 21.
-Young people should be identified as potentially at risk of sexual abuse and exploitation, and / or showing signs of the indicators of vulnerability to CSE.
+The programme is aimed at young people aged 13 to 17 (up to 24 for care leavers and young people with learning disabilities).
+Young people should be identified as potentially at risk of sexual abuse and exploitation, and/or showing signs of the indicators of vulnerability to CSE.

 Hertfordshire County Council has launched a new website to tackle child sexual exploitation (CSE) in Hertfordshire.
 You can view it here: www.hertfordshire.gov.uk/cse.